philipturner/MoltenCL/README.md

 ## Licensing

 MoltenCL is available for free under the MIT license.
 MoltenCL is not owned or endorsed by Apple or the Khronos Group.
+However, OpenCL is a trademark of Apple and the similarly named MoltenVK is a trademark of the Khronos Group.